ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/hello-world.md

 # Hello, world!

 In this section, we'll set up the integration in VS Code and run the first program.

-✅ Open the `tools/dk-run` folder and run `cargo install --path . -f` to install the `dk-run` tool.

 ✅ Open the `advanced/firmware` folder in VS Code and open the `src/bin/hello.rs` file from the `advanced/apps` folder.